quovadisnp/nagios_plugins/README.md

 ## Usage

-### On each client place script in your Nagios plugins folder (your folder could very well be different than mine)
+### On each client place script in your Nagios plugins folder (your folder could very well be different than mine).
+Run the plugin directly to make sure it works without any issues or missing dependencies (e.g. ./check_temp -c)
 ```
 /usr/local/nagios/libexec/
 ```